404src/exocore/_articles/ccna-summary.md

 ![](/images/puppetmodel.png)

 Chef is a configuration management tool written in Ruby.
+- uses a client/cerver architecture, or a standalone client configuration
-- Chef is aagent-based
+- Chef is agent-based
     - Specific software must be installed on the managed devices.
     - Not all Cisco devices support a Chef agent.
 - Chef uses a pull model
-- The server uses TCP 10002 to send configurations to clients
+- The server uses **TCP 10002** to send configurations to clients
+- Commincates by using HTTPS on the traditional **TCP port 443**.
 - Files use a DSL (Domain-Sepcific Language) based on Ruby.
 - Text files used by Chef include:
     - Resources: The 'ingredients' in a recipe.
 Configuration objects managed by Chef.
     - Recipes: The 'recipes' in a cookbook.
 Outline the logic and actions of the tasks performed on the resources.
     - Cookbooks: A set of related recipes grouped together.
+- Managed nodes that are running the Chef Client can pull cookbooks form the server.
+Standalone clients that do not have access to a server can run chef-solo and pull cookbooks from a local directory or from a tar.gz archive on the internet.

 ![](/images/chefmodel.png)

 Ansible, Puppet, Chef comparison:
 ![](/images/ansiblepuppetchef.png)

+Puppet resource declaration example:

+sudo::conf { 'CoAdmins' :

+ensure => present,

+content => '%admin ALL=(ALL) ALL',

+}

+Chef recipe example:

+sudo "CoAdmins"

+group "CoAdmins"

+nopasswd true

+Python script that defines a python dictionary:

+sudo = {

+"group" : "CoAdmins"

+"content" : "%admin ALL=(ALL) ALL"

+}

+JSON object example"
+{

+    sudo : {

+        "group" : "CoAdmins",

+        "content" : "%admin ALL=(ALL) ALL"

+    }

+}

 ## 6.7 Recognize components of JSON-encoded data
 Data serialization is the process of converting data into standardized format/structure that can be stored (in a file) or transmitted (over a network) and recontructed later (ie. by a different application).